Skip to main content

 Reviewed by Emma C., Education Advisor

 I would remember this sample because the career change feels deliberate, not improvised.
-The candidate explains the pivot with maturity and purpose.
+The candidate explains the transition with maturity and purpose.

 MBA Cover Letter Template Preview Before Word and PDF Download

-Preview the MBA program cover letter template before downloading it in Word or PDF.
-This section gives you a quick look at the admission letter format, tone, and structure.
+Preview the MBA program cover letter template before downloading it as a Word or PDF file.
+This section gives you a quick overview of the admission letter’s format, tone, and structure.

 Make These MBA Cover Letter Samples Yours in 5 Steps

-Copying an MBA admission letter line for line is the fastest way to sound generic.
-Use these steps to reshape the sample around your goals, your track record, and the specific MBA program you want to join.
+Copying an MBA admission letter word for word is the quickest way to sound generic.
+Instead, use these steps to adapt the sample to your own goals, track record, and the specific MBA program you want to pursue.

 ➡️ More expert guidance in our article how to adapt a cover letter sample without sounding generic

-Start with the decision, not with compliments about the school.
-The committee wants to see why an MBA matters now, what gap you need to close, and what direction you are moving toward.
+Start with your decision, not with compliments about the school.
+The committee wants to know why an MBA matters to you now, what gap you need to fill, and what direction you are moving toward.

 See an example